jinheeleelv99/jinheeleelv99.github.io/_pages/about.md

   Hi!
 I am Jinhee Lee, currently seeking a Ph.D. position where I can conduct research in computer vision, robotics, and AI for healthcare, with a particular focus on surgical applications.
 </p>

-I have 3 years of hands-on experience working at a healthcare AI company, mainly focusing on skin analysis.
+I have 3 years of hands-on experience working at a healthcare AI company, mainly focusing on AI-based skin diagnostics and dermatological analysis.
 I’m also participating in collaborative research projects related to surgical AI with two groups: the SIMI Lab at Stanford University and BAIL at Bongseng Memorial Hospital.

 I received my Master’s degree in Computer Science and Engineering from The Ohio State University.
 Before that, I worked in the aerospace engineering industry, focusing on supersonic combustion and aircraft engine research, after earning both my B.S. and my first M.S. in aerospace engineering.